ellysh/video-game-bots/InGameBots/process-memory-access.md

 ## Open Process

 There is [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinAPI function that allows to get a [**handle**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724457%28v=vs.85%29.aspx) of the process with specified [**process identifier**](https://en.wikipedia.org/wiki/Process_identifier) (PID).
-When you known this process handle, you can access process internals for example process's memory via WinAPI functions.
+When you known this process handle, you can access process internals for example process memory via WinAPI functions.

 All processes in Windows are system objects of specific type.
 System objects are high-level abstractions for OS resources, such as a file, process or thread.
 All objects have an unified structure and they consist of header and body.
 Header contains meta information about the object that is used by [**Object Manager**](https://en.wikipedia.org/wiki/Object_Manager_%28Windows%29).
 Body contains the object-specific data.